ghsc-psm/Dynamic-Optimization-Routing/README.md

 To run locally:

-1. Git clone the repository.
+1. Git clone or fork the repository.
+If you plan to make modifications and add to your own repository, you should fork the code.

 2. Create virtual environment and activate it
     - `python -m venv .venv`